By Pragyansharma Polavarapu

 when the Industrial Revolution descended.
 We find a very similar situation

-in modern India now .
+in modern India now (as described by Oliver Goldsmith).

-great William Shakespeare—one of the greatest writers of world.
-John
+Shakespeare—one of the greatest writers of world.
+John Milton too is such a

-Milton too is such a forceful author with a spiritual and moralistic Puritan
+forceful author with a spiritual and moralistic Puritan base .
+I fully

-base .
-I fully read end to end some good classical books — Sir Nigel
+read end to end some good classical books — Sir Nigel ,Treasure Island,

-,Treasure Island, Robinson Crusoe, Pride and Prejudice, Mayor of Castorbridge, Razor’s Edge, Foresyte Saga.
+Robinson Crusoe, Pride and Prejudice, Mayor of Castorbridge, Razor’s Edge, Foresyte Saga.
 I read

 a large part of the voluminous Russian novel “ War and Peace” of Count Leo